Ait Bennasser: Bordeaux release Monaco midfielder after loan spell | Goal.com

 Ait Bennasser: Bordeaux release Monaco midfielder after loan spell

-Bordeaux have declined the option to sign Youssef Ait Bennasser on a permanent deal after ending his loan stint at the club.
+Bordeaux have declined the option to sign Youssef Ait Bennasser on a permanent deal after his loan deal at the club ended.

-The Morocco international moved to the Matmut Atlantique in August for his fourth loan spell away from Monaco and did not return with the rest of Bordeaux players on Monday for the start of their pre-season preparation.
+The Morocco international moved to the Matmut Atlantique in August for his fourth loan spell away from the club, and did not return with the rest of Bordeaux players on Monday for the start of their pre-season preparation.

-Ait Bennasser made 16 appearances across all competitions for the Girondins during the season-long loan and he was only able to register just an assist without finding the back of the net.
+Ait Bennasser made 16 appearances across all competitions for the Girondins during the season-long loan and he was only able to register one assist without finding the back of the net.

-Before the Ligue 1 season was cancelled due to coronavirus pandemic, he played 12 matches for Paulo Sousa's side who finished 12th in the league table.
+Before the Ligue 1 season was cancelled due to coronavirus pandemic, he played 12 matches for Paulo Sousa's side who finished 12th in the league.

 “FC Girondins de Bordeaux informs you of not exercising the purchase option for Youssef Aït-Bennasser,” the club statement read.